LizBaze/FilmQueryProject/README.md

 The category now also displays along with the rest of the film details.
 This was accomplished using a second bridge table (film_category);

-The submenu allows user to display all matches currently in inventory along with relevant information such as the condition and the store where it is located.
+The submenu allows the user to display all matches currently in inventory along with relevant information such as the condition and the store where it is located.

 # Lessons Learned

-- ORM, DAO
+- Data Access Object, Object-Relational Mapping
 - I am getting much more comfortable deciding which class any given method should go in to best maintain proper encapsulation of a project.
 Understanding your basic project layout is paramount.
 - Similar to the above, looking at my code and deciding which parts can be moved to separate methods for increased readability is also getting much easier.
 - It is very important to proofread and test your SQL queries.
 Writing them in the command line first before inserting them into Java seems like a good way to go.